shaojiabing/FediLive/README.md

 ERROR: Due to a more serious problem, the software has not been able to perform some function.
 CRITICAL: A very serious error, indicating that the program itself may be unable to continue running.

+## Datasets
+We collected approximately two weeks of data using FediLive and have published it on Zenodo.
+You can download the dataset here: https://zenodo.org/records/14869106